 There are many editors of leading publishing houses of India who are also published authors today like Siddhesh Inamdar (The Story of a long-distance marriage, 2018) and Anant (Play with me, 2014) to quote a few.
 Interestingly, Toni Morrison also began her publishing career as an editor at Random House’s textbook division in Syracuse while Margaret Atwood briefly worked with a Canadian publishing house, Anansi, as an editor.

 The tips and tricks of the trade that you will learn while doing so, can also be helpful when your book is ready.
 You can then finally turn your dream of being a published author into reality and utilize all this information by practically applying it all.

 - Monthly earning from writing : (Range) Newbie Rs.
 10-15,000/-

 - Risk level: Low

 - Where to start: An ideal candidate would be someone with a literature background who holds relevant qualifications too.
-However, if you are in the beginners category, you can always explore this possibility given that your language skills are par excellence along with a keen interest in literature.
-The best place to start with will be the official sites of these publishing houses which have a Work with us segment where they keep posting regular job openings in their organisations.
+However, if you are in the beginner’s category, you can always explore this possibility given that your language skills are par excellence along with a keen interest in literature.
+The best place to start with will be the official sites of these publishing houses which have a Work with us segment where they keep posting regular job openings in their organizations.
 Apart from that you can also try looking up Twitter (#JobsinPublishing).

 - Naukri.com Index : 3